KatTypeM/KatTypeM/README.md

 -
 - 👀 I’m interested in learning all types of programming to create cool programs for the world.
 -
-- 🐾 Currently know HTML5 / CSS3 / Javascript / C# / Unity
+- 🐾 Currently know HTML5 / CSS3 / Javascript / C# / Unity / React.js / Node.js / typescript
 -
-- 🌱 I’m currently learning React.js / sql / php / python / Node.js / docker / typescript
+- 🌱 I’m currently learning  sql / php / python / docker
 -
 - 💞️ I’m looking to collaborate on ...
-No idea yet
 - 📫 How to reach me...

 <!---